Sergii-Ladniuk/easy-static-web/README.md

 # Import from Wordpress

-* Download a wordpress export file XML
+* Download a wordpress export file XML.
+In Wordpress Admin panel, go to Tools -> Export, choose "All content" and click on "Download Export File".
+It might take up to a few minutes depending on your website size and internet connection speed.
-* Save it to [blog folder]/import
+* Save it to [blog folder]/import (you'll need to create this folder).
-* Run in the Terminal
+* Run in the Terminal:
 ```
 grunt all --target=[your wordpress export file name].xml
 ```